 Hon.
 Charles A. Legge, United States District Court, Northern District of California

 Eve’s practice consists primarily of representing workers and consumers in class action lawsuits, with a particular emphasis on civil rights, employment discrimination, wage and hour, and privacy cases.
 She also represents individual professors in tenure matters.

-Eve is currently on the Senior Editorial Board of The Fair Labor Standards Act and is a chapter author and contributor to Employment Discrimination Law (Supplement) and Wage and Hour Laws, a State-by-State Survey.
+Eve is currently on the Senior Editorial Board of The Fair Labor Standards Act and is a chapter author and contributor to Wage and Hour Laws, a State-by-State Survey.
 She also lectures regularly on wage and hour, employment discrimination, and class action law.
-Eve is proud to serve on the Litigation Committee and Luncheon Committee for Equal Rights Advocates.
+Eve is proud to serve on the Board of Equal Rights Advocates, where she chairs its Litigation Committee and serves on the Luncheon Committee.
 Eve previously worked as a staff attorney at the Prison Law Office representing inmates challenging unconstitutional conditions of confinement and was a partner at Lieff, Cabraser, Heimann & Bernstein, LLP, where she represented plaintiffs in class action employment and consumer lawsuits.
 She was an editor of the Harvard Law Review.